NAG-DevOps/speed-hpc/src/README.md

 ```

 For CUDA to compile properly for the GPU queue, edit your `Makefile` replacing `/usr/local/cuda` with one of the above.

+## Python Modules

+By default when adding a python module /tmp is used for the temporary repository of files downloaded. /tmp on speed_submit is too small for pytorch.

+To add a python module:

+- First create you own tmp directory in /speed-scratch
+  - `mkdir /speed-scratch/$USER/tmp`
+- Use the tmp direcrtory you created
+  - `setenv TMPDIR /speed-scratch/$USER/tmp`
+- Attempt the installation of pytorch

+Where `$USER` is an environment variable containing your encs_username